bourriquet/imperial_msc_computing/README.md

 ---

 #### [prolog](prolog)

-Prolog exercises, tutorials, past exams and other resources for the Prolog component of the Integrated Programming Laboratory course
+- Exercises, mock exams and past exams used as preparation for the Prolog component of the Integrated Programming Laboratory module exam
+- Tutorials for the Logic and AI Programming module
+- Links to other resources (2nd year Introduction to Prolog, textbooks) that could be used as preparation